asvch/asvch/README.md

 Hello!
-My name is Ajay
+My name is Ajay.
 ============================================================================================================================

 I'm currently a Master's Computer Science student at NC State University.
 I have a B.S. in Computer Engineering from UNC Charlotte.